Professor Margot Finn

-Helen Clifford is Senior Research Fellow on the project.
+Helen Clifford worked part-time on the project as Senior Research Fellow.
 Much of Helen’s academic work has centred on the meaning and role of luxury objects within 17th- and 18th-century English culture.
-Alongside her work at UCL, Helen also works as Museum Consultant to the University of Warwick ERC-funded project ‘Europe’s Asian Centuries: Trading Eurasia 1600-1830’, linking academics and museum specialists in the field of Asian commodities.
-In addition, as the owner and curator of the Swaledale Museum in North Yorkshire, she has worked extensively with family history groups, and recognises the value of their work to historical investigation and analysis.
+Alongside her work on The East India Company at Home, Helen also worked as Museum Consultant to the University of Warwick ERC-funded project ‘Europe’s Asian Centuries: Trading Eurasia 1600-1830’, linking academics and museum specialists in the field of Asian commodities.
+In addition, Helen was (and still is!) the owner and curator of the Swaledale Museum in North Yorkshire, she has worked extensively with family history groups, and continues to recognise the value of their work to historical investigation and analysis.
 Further information regarding Dr Clifford’s research and recent publications can be found at her Warwick staff webpage.

 THE ADVISORY BOARD